cuga-rajal/supercar_plus/README.md

 4. The Supercar 2 car script should be placed in the car and tested before using the wheel configurator

-Once these steps are completed, the Wheel Configurator script can be dropped into any wheel.
-Then click on the wheel to open the dialogs.
+Once these steps are completed, the Wheel Configurator script can be dropped into any one wheel.
+Then click on that wheel to open the dialogs.
 Follow the instructions in the dialog that appears.
 The script will delete itself when setup is complete.